aristoteleo/dynast-release/docs/pipeline_usage.rst

 	  --barcodes BARCODES   Textfile containing filtered cell barcodes.
 Only these barcodes will be processed.
 	  --read-threshold THRESHOLD
-	                        Do not attempt statistical correction if there are less than this many reads. (default: 16) --no-velocity, --transcriptome-only
+	                        Do not attempt statistical correction if there are less than this many reads. (default: 16) --no-splicing, --transcriptome-only
-	                        Do not prepare matrices for RNA velocity estimation and ignore reads that are not assigned to the transcriptome.
+	                        Do not assign reads a splicing status (spliced, unspliced, ambiguous) and ignore reads that are not assigned to the transcriptome.
 	  --control             Indicate this is a control sample, which is used to estimate the background mutation rate and/or detect SNPs.
 The estimated background mutation rate and/or detected SNPs can be used when running subsequent test samples.